-You must have a work permit in order to work in Sweden.
+You must have a work-permit in order to work in Sweden.
 Once you have been granted a permit, it must be entered into your passport before your arrival.
-Special rules apply for EU/EEA citizens, their relatives and long-term residents in the EU.
+Special rules apply for EU/EEA and Swiss citizens, their relatives and long-term residents in the EU.

-If you want to work in Sweden, you must have an offer of employment from an employer in Sweden.
+If you want to work in Sweden, you must have an employment-offer from an employer in Sweden.

 - Have a valid passport.

 - Have sufficient income in order to support yourself.